Services

 • We receive notices on your behalf and respond, liaise and negotiate with your neighbours or their Surveyors (if Adjoining Owner).

-• We carry out a ‘Schedule of Condition’ of your property or your neighbour’s property, recording the condition of the premises before any intended works.
+• We carry out a ‘Schedule of Condition’ survey of your property or your neighbour’s property, recording the condition of the premises before any intended works.
+This means that there is a photographic record and a report to rely on if there are any problems down the road.

 • We provide you with independent advice about your unique circumstances and have these addressed (in an Award, if appropriate).